teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-trademark-part-2-registration-guide.md

 ## 8. Specimen of Use

 If you are already using your trademark (and picked § 1 (a) above), you need to upload a jpg image that shows how you use the trademark.
-See [TMEP 904](/tmep/tmep-0900.html#TMEP-900d1e489) for details on the appropriate type of specimen to file.

 <a href="/images/tm-app/9-filing-basis-specimen.png"><img class="translucent" src="/images/tm-app/9-filing-basis-specimen.png" ></a>

-For _physical goods_, upload a picture of the trademark on the actual product.
+For physical **goods**, upload a picture of the trademark on the actual product.
 You can use a screen-shot of your website, but only if it shows a "buy now" or "Purchase" button.

 > the specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
-37 C.F.R. §2.56(b)(1).
-[TMEP 904.03](/tmep/tmep-0900.html#TMEP-900d1e636)
+[TMEP 904.03](/tmep/tmep-0900.html#TMEP-900d1e636).

-For _services_, upload an advertisement showing the mark being used to promote the service.
+For **services**, upload an advertisement showing the mark being used to promote the service.
 [TMEP 1301.04](http://adlervermillion.com/tmep/tmep-1300.html#TMEP-1300d1e266).
-The TM Office published a [guide to service mark specimens](http://adlervermillion.com/tmep/service-mark-examiner-guide-2014/) in August 2014 with several useful visual examples.

-_Software as a service_ and digital technology services require a very specific type of specimen of use.
-The [Trademark Office's August 2014 guidelines](/tmep/service-mark-examiner-guide-2014/) describe the details.
+**Software as a service** and digital technology services require a very specific type of specimen of use.
+The [TM Office's August 2014 guidelines](/tmep/service-mark-examiner-guide-2014/) describe the details.
 For example, if your application claims software as a service,  examiners will reject a specimen that they believe shows only "downloadable" software.

 - - -